 choosing the team concept.

-notebook and timesheets are due in lab this this week.
+notebooks are due in lab this this week.

 code of ethics is due at the start of this week (see the course home page)